Cyber Resiliency is an Emergent Property

 A comprehensive and aggressive development process must add security throughout the entire lifecycle of a system: design, development, and deployment.
 A system must include security principles and practices during its design phase.
 During its development phase, the system design must incorporate secure coding standards, security-enhancing technology, and vulnerability-reducing practices.
 In short, security must be built-in because it cannot be bolted on afterward.

 A Note For Government Procurement: Security must be Baked into the Contracts

 Hellebore’s core business provides software development, project, and acquisition management to U.S. Government customers.
 Through this experience, we have developed more mature ways of helping our clients build software security into their procurement contracts.
 According to the GAO, the only way to ensure that security gets built-in is to specifically include cyber security requirements and testing criteria in contract language.
 Unfortunately, due to the skill gap between customer and provider and the fast-moving nature of the cybersecurity field, it can be difficult to know what to ask for and harder to define security acceptance criteria.
 Without making security a requirement, you won’t get secure software.

-There are six key areas that, by themselves, are not enough to sufficiently provide cyber security for a project:
+There are six key areas that, by themselves, are not enough to provide cyber security for a project sufficiently:

 Let’s address each of these key areas.